stackbit-projects/silvestru-site-f4da8/services.md

           campaign efficiently?**

           Have no fear, Silvestru "Hot Emails Copywriter" is here!
-(Jesus we're really scraping the barrel here)
+(Jesus I'm really scraping the bottom of the barrel here)
         video_embed_html: ''
         media_position: left
         media_width: fifty